 STEP 8: BRING FRIENDS OR FAMILY

 Bringing an adult family member (such as a spouse) and/or bringing along some friends can not only increase your personal fun level, but they can provide some support if you should need it.
-This is monumentally beneficial on road trips.
+Nevertheless, you must ensure that all of them can fit in the vehicle in which you plan to take a road trip.
+If your vehicle is small, you might want to consider renting a camper van from Rent.is or other similar firms as they have a heating system that could keep you warm all day and night.
+This is monumentally beneficial on road trips, especially if you’re planning to go somewhere cold.
 Solo trips are their own kind of fun, but should your child decide there is nothing in the world that can make them enjoy the trip and you are to far gone to go home, then you will be glad someone else was there to calm them, watch them or just let you have a breather for a minute or two.
 Just make sure that your friends and/or family members are prepared to pack and carry their own supplies.
 You don’t need to be weighed down with anything else.

 STEP 9: PLACES TO AVOID